vitaliihonta/landing/mdoc/input/workflows-activities.md

     )

     if (videos.values.isEmpty) {
-      logger.info("No new videos found")
+      // No need to produce empty files if there is no input data logger.info("No new videos found")
       PullingResult(0)
     } else {
       val videosCount = videos.values.size
       logger.info(s"Going to store $videosCount videos...")
+      // Step 4: execute DatalakeActivities.storeVideos.
       ZActivityStub.execute(
         datalakeActivities.storeVideos(
           videos = YoutubeVideosList(videos.values),